 “At the end of the day, we want our pages to be beautiful on print and on any device.”

-Efficients created by the platform allow minimal staff time to produce better looking pages across devices and brands, according to Thadd Swidersky, CEO of Etype Services, which represents Protec in the U.S.
+Efficients created by the platform allow minimal staff time to produce better looking pages across devices and brands, according to Thad Swidersky, CEO of Etype Services, which represents Protecmedia in the U.S.

 “Cloud-based seats also allows multiple users to log-in from anywhere.”

-This newspaper is Protec’s first U. S. Customer, although the company services newspapers throughout Canada and South America.
+This newspaper is Protecmedia’s first U. S. Customer, although the company services newspapers throughout Canada and South America.
 He said he first met Straus at an NNA conference.

 “She told us a little about the issues and we kept talking,” Swidersky said.
-“Millennium is incredible software.
+“Milenium is incredible software.
 By the end of the first demo she said ‘let’s go’.”

 Swiderski says the secret sauce is the combination of a cloud-based platform and database driven workflow that allows content to deploy seamlessly, without designers or transition programs, into templates customized for each device.